alf45tar/PedalinoMini/README.md

     ap_mode_start();          // switch to AP mode until next reboot }
 ```
+## How to switch profile

+#### TTGO T-Eight ESP32 procedure

+- Press navigation RIGHT button to move to the next profile
+- Press navigation LEFT button to move to the previous profile
+- Press navigation CENTER button to save the current profile selection

 ## How to start PedalinoMini™ in AP mode (skipping last know access point, SmartConfig and WPS)